 - Operates an emergency retrieval service 24 hours a day, seven days a week while delivering the finest medical care to more than 330,000 Australians each year (that's one person every two minutes).

 - Delivers a broad range of health care programs beyond emergency retrieval including general practice, Aboriginal and Torres Strait Islander health, child and family health, social and emotional wellbeing, mental health, women’s health, oral health and health promotion activities to regional communities.

 - Manages Australia’s third largest airline, with 79 aircraft in the RFDS fleet with 23 of those operating in Queensland.

 - Covers 28,050,960 kilometres in a year, the equivalent of 34 trips to the moon and back, or more than 600 flights around the Earth.

 - Has landed over 43,300 times into Brisbane Airport in the past 13 years to transfer sick patients to the major Brisbane hospitals.

 - Provides comfort to residents of rural Australia by having 1,200 RFDS Medical Chests fitted in homesteads, pastoral stations and schools that contain a range of pharmaceutical and non-pharmaceutical items, which enable emergency and non-emergency treatment to be given to people living and working in remote areas.
 They are also supported by tele-health service with subscribing doctor assisting first aid via phone.

 - Hits country roads in a fully equipped mobile dental surgery to remote towns with limited or non-existent dental services.

-Brisbane Airport has proudly supported the RFDS here in Queensland for the past 10 years, donating over $3 million dollars to help purchase vital medical equipment so that the team can focus on their truly amazing and lifesaving work.
+Brisbane Airport has proudly supported the RFDS here in Queensland since 2009, donating over $3.9 million dollars to help purchase vital medical equipment so that the team can focus on their truly amazing and lifesaving work.